DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

 *Keeping up with university life*

 - **News & Announcements**
-  - Customize your news feed
+  - Customize your news feed    NOT A FEATURE.
+INSTEAD, LAY OUT WHICH NEWS ARE BEING DISPLAYED.
-  - Filter by topics
+  - Filter by topics    NOT A FEATURE
-  - Save important articles
+  - Save important articles   NOT A FEATURE
-  - Share with classmates
+  - Share with classmates    NOT REALLY A FEATURE?
+RESEARCH!

 - **Calendar & Events**
-  - Sync your academic calendar
+  - Sync your academic calendar    IT SHOULD BE LAID OUT THAT IT IS CURRENTLY NOT POSSIBLE TO SYNC THE
   - Add personal events
   - Set reminders
   - Find event locations